f5devcentral/f5-agility-labs-waf/docs/class6/module3/lab1.rst

-We are starting with a staging pipeline that will build the app and deploy it to the staging environment. the pipeline is built from the **master** branch. here are the highlevel stages we are going to execute:
+We are starting with a staging pipeline that will build the app and deploy it to the staging environment. the pipeline is built from the **master** branch.
+Here are the highlevel stages we are going to execute:

 .. image:: images/pipeline_overview.png